ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+more than IhO years.
+Near the grave stood a
+venerable apple tree, when and by whon
+planted it Is not known.
+This tree had sent
+two of its main roots Into the grave of Mr. and
+Mrs. Williams.
+The larger rout had pushed
 its way through the earth till it reached the
 i.rcvicc spot occupied hy the skull of Roger
 williams.
 There making a turn os if pomp